-This is the entire 3 minute scene in a 78 minute film.
-With this alone, so much could be said about “culture jamming,” “school shootings,” and the explosive nature of a sexual awakening in a 3 minute scene alone.
+This is the entire 3-minute scene in a 78-minute film.
+With this alone, so much could be said about “culture jamming,” “school shootings,” and the explosive nature of a sexual awakening in a 3-minute scene alone.

 The concept that a Twitter user blows up over reposting popular memes or stating anti-liberal conundrums is rooted in Max taking over the school assembly with his Powerline roleplay.
-Such as “Bronze Age Pervert” creating a following around his love around everything to do with masculinity and creating an inclusive subculture around his curated aesthetics.
-For BAP, he is pranking the entire school, and showing who he really is.
+Such as “Bronze Age Pervert” creating a following around his love of everything to do with masculinity and creating an inclusive subculture around his curated aesthetics.
+For BAP, he is pranking the entire school, and showing who he is.

 Taking the mask off, through “doxing” or public reveal, he has nothing to hide.
-It doesn't matter if BAP is gay or Jewish, because for a second, he was Powerline for us.
+It doesn't matter if BAP is gay or Jewish, because, for a second, he was Powerline for us.

 We all want to be Powerline.

-Max gives us the power to culture jam our ordinary environments with our own shock treatment of originality.
+Max gives us the power to culture jam our ordinary environments with our shock treatment of originality.
 We want to disturb the public by staging a revolution.
 When we create internet personas, we roleplay a revolutionary that will make our imagined community excited about our performance.
-In a way, we become Powerline when we want to persuade the stupid there is better options than following another 20k subbed reactionary YouTuber making criticisms of Rick & Morty.
+In a way, we become Powerline when we want to persuade the stupid there are better options than following another 20k subbed reactionary YouTuber making criticisms of Rick & Morty.
 It requires us to do a transgressive act of trolling to get our point across.
-It's a lot like coming out of a closet and being proud of one's own unique sexuality.
+It's a lot like coming out of a closet and being proud of one's unique sexuality.

-The shitshow that is Twitter requires a Powerline stunt once in awhile to redirect people into something new.
+The shitshow that is Twitter requires a Powerline stunt once in a while to redirect people into something new.
 Be it a new personality, a movement, or some meme, imagine those things performing a cringe and eccentric Powerline performance.
 The people desire it.

 It’s the same energy.

 It may be a sadist fantasy.
 It’s something we all want to do.
 Every Twitter user is guilty of enjoying this mass shooting.
-We enjoy the sadism the same we enjoy justice being brought upon the downtrodden.
+We enjoy sadism the same we enjoy justice being brought upon the downtrodden.

-Maybe it’s time for another Stand Out prank!
+Maybe it’s time for another stand-out prank!